Commodity trade amidst volatility created by the trade war

 Share:

-In May 2019, Trump said he will impose additional taxes worth $325 billion items subjected to import duties that will cover items like computers, cell phones, footwear, clothing, and other consumer goods.
-Mostly the American tariffs were imposed on technology goods like:
+In May 2019, Trump said he would impose additional taxes worth $325 billion for items subjected to import duties covering computers, cell phones, footwear, clothing, and other consumer goods.
+Mostly, the American tariffs were imposed on technology goods like:

 Autos